Cubs

 The Cubs also have the opportunity to attend Group, District and County events and camps.
 These include the swimming gala, craft competition and sports day.
 They can also attend the annual week long Group Camp usually during the May half term break.
 The final meeting in July each year is kayaking at Budworth Mere with the help of the Leaders from the Scout Section.

-Latest news from the Cubs
+Click here for the latest news from the Cubs